sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

 autodoc allows the user to define a custom method for determining whether a member should be included in the documentation by using the following event:

-.. event:: autodoc-skip-member (app, what, name, obj, skip, options)
+.. event:: autodoc-skip-member (app, obj_type, name, obj, skip, options)

    .. versionadded:: 0.5